-- Short-term (acute).
-Diarrhea that lasts 1 or 2 days and goes away.
-This may be caused by food or water
+Short-term (acute).
+Diarrhea that lasts a few days up to one week and goes away.
+This may be caused by

-- Long-term (chronic).
-Diarrhea that lasts for a few weeks.
+Long-term (chronic).
+Diarrhea that lasts more than four weeks.
 This may be caused by another health problem

 such as irritable bowel syndrome.
-It can also be caused by an intestinal disease.
+It can also be caused by an intestinal disease such

 Diarrhea may be caused by many things, including:

-- A problem with how the stomach and bowels work (functional bowel disorder), such as
+A problem with how your stomach and bowels work (functional bowel disorder), such

 Children who visit some foreign countries are at risk for traveler's diarrhea.
 This